adam-p/yesterday-i-learned/javascript.md

 * node has a [debugger](http://nodejs.org/api/debugger.html).
 To use it, run `node debug` where you normally run `node`.
 * "[Every function in Node.js is asynchronous](http://code.tutsplus.com/tutorials/node-js-for-beginners--net-26314)", even the ones that are normally blocking.
 * `npm ls` lists installed packages.
+* Angular has a [`copy` that does deep copy](https://docs.angularjs.org/api/ng/function/angular.copy).
+But would you trust it?

 ## Deferred API